A synthetic approach to detecting $v_1$-periodic families: Two synthetic image-of- spectra

 \begin{prop} Let $E$ be either $\F_p$ or $\BP$.
 Write $\j'_E$ for the synthetic $\E_\infty$-ring defined by taking the homotopy fixed points of the $\Z$-action on $\nu\ku$ generated by $\psi^3$ at the prime $2$, and the $\Z$-action on $\nu\ell$ generated by $\psi^{p+1}$ at odd primes.
 Then there is a Cartesian diagram of synthetic spectra

 In particular, the lower-horizontal and right-vertical maps are maps of synthetic $\E_\infty$-rings, so $\j_E$ can be endowed with the structure of a synthetic $\E_\infty$-ring. \end{prop}

 \begin{proof} Suppose that $p=2$ for simplicity.
 One calculates the synthetic homotopy groups of $\j_E'$ as it can be written as the fibre of the map $\psi^3-1\colon \nu\ko\to \nu\ko$.
+From this one easily computes the synthetic homotopy groups of the vertical connective cover.
 One can then calculate the synthetic homotopy groups of the actual pullback, which we will denote by $P$, using a Mayer--Vietoris sequence.
 In total, we find that the synthetic homotopy groups of $P$ match those of $\j_E$.
 Moreover, at the prime $2$, as the composite

 is null by construction, we obtain a map of synthetic spectra $\j_E\to P$ that recognises the above isomorphism on synthetic homotopy groups.
 The argument at odd primes follows \emph{mutatis mutandis}. \end{proof}